How to Prevent Ransomware Attacks: Strategies for Staying Secure in 2024

 After knowing how many types of ransomware there are, we need to talk about how companies can prevent ransomware attacks plotted by hackers.

-1. Operation System & Software Update: You must ensure your software & OS are updated.
-That is to make sure they can prevent ransomware attacks.
-Regularity in patches deploying & updating systems supports securing the systems against the latest security threats.
+1. Operation System & Software Update: You must ensure your software and OS are updated to prevent ransomware attacks.
+Regular patch deployment and system updates support securing the systems against the latest security threats.

 2. Suspicious Links & Emails: Adversaries mostly use phishing emails to spread ransomware.
-So, make sure to avoid suspicious emails/ links from unknown sources asap.
+So, make sure to avoid suspicious emails or links from unknown sources as soon as possible.

-3. Anti-Virus Installation: If you use antivirus software on your device, you’ll be able to prevent any ransomware attacks on your devices.
+3. Anti-Virus Installation: If you use antivirus software on your device, you can prevent ransomware attacks.
 How?
-That’s because it detects any malicious activity happening on your devices from any outside approach via any sources of spread.
-After detection, it can stop the activity by force stop.
-So you can prepare security measures in the time in the future.
+It detects any malicious activity happening on your devices from any outside approach via any sources of spread.
+After detection, it can stop the activity by force, so you can prepare security measures for the future.

-4. Data Backup: You can prepare a back for your data so that in case you get victimized by such attacks, you’ll be able to refuse the attacker to pay any ransom for the encrypted files.
+4. Data backup: If you prepare a backup of your data, you can decline the attacker’s request to pay any ransom for the encrypted files if you become a victim of such attacks.
 After that, recovery will be easy.
-Securing your backing in an external device would be a great idea to protect your data from being stolen.
+Securing your backup in an external device would be a great idea to protect your data from being stolen.

 5. Strong Passwords: You might also know that the weaker you are, the stronger the enemy will be.
-As well as weak passwords become your system’s weakness in front of hackers.
+Also, weak passwords become your system’s weakness in front of hackers.
 Weak passwords are easily guessable.

-Cybercriminals can guess weak passwords with ease to gain access to your system/ devices.
-You should use a combo of the following things in password-making to secure your devices/ systems.
+Cybercriminals can guess weak passwords with ease to gain access to your system or devices.
+You should use a combination of the following things in password-making to secure your devices and systems:

 Uppercase and Lowercase Letters,